Copycat Nosebleed Nougat | Harry Potter Inspired Recipes

 The Starving Chef

-Copycat nosebleed nougats from Universal Studios' Weasley's Wizard Wheezes – made with a marshmallow center then topped with creamy chocolate and crunchy sugar pearls and pistacchios.
+Copycat nosebleed nougats from Universal Studios' Weasley's Wizard Wheezes – chewy marshmallow bars dipped in milk chocolate and topped with sugar pearls and pistachios.

 Prep Time 1 hour